SteveBarnett/human-centred/workshops/nztestingconf-2024.md

         - could use this for the connections
     - introductions and connections
     - agenda
+- Lunch activity
+    - something theme-y, human-y.
+Like: spot the difference, notice the huge variety in humans.
 - Session 3
     - post-lunch, so something active, ideally moving
 - Session 4